Kendrick Lamar, SZA – All The Stars (Meaning), Highlight of The African Civilization

 Bring a morgue, but you can’t bring the truth to me » All The Stars

 Afrofuturism is no news to African-American recording artists.

-That way, African intellectual (musicians, writers,..) use the codes of science fiction, technology, magic, historical fiction, as well as hints of Afrocentrism and the Egypt civilization, symbol of prosperity and royalty in the history of Africa.
+That way, African intellectual (musicians, writers,..) use the codes of science fiction, technology, magic, historical fiction, as well as hints of Afrocentrism and the Egyptian civilization, symbol of prosperity and royalty in the history of Africa, as well Ancient Ethiopia.